 (interrupting)

 The Much-at-Once gives us appetite for life, Commander.
 What else would you have me say?
 It is the seamless connection with the whole of Nature and Life.
-Without that experience—however occasional—our will to persist is weakened, our perspective distorted.
+Without that experience—at least on occasion—our will to persist is weakened, our perspective distorted.

 COMMANDER